mcalthrop/junit-sandbox/step-1/introducing-junit.md

   - java 8

-## jUnit
+## Writing a simple jUnit test

 ### What is jUnit?

-> TODO

-## Writing a simple jUnit test

-> Note: the code described below is an adaptation of [https://github.com/junit-team/junit4/wiki/Getting-started](https://github.com/junit-team/junit4/wiki/Getting-started).
-> To keep things simple, the starter code already contains the Jar files needed to run the jUnit tests.
+JUnit is a unit testing framework for the Java programming language.
+It enables us to write repeatable tests that can be incorporated into a Continuous Integration workflow.

 ### Getting started